validatedid/vidchain-doc/did-auth.md

 6. Optional but **more than highly recommended**.
 Do a quick call to our Credentials API to verify the signature of the Verifiable Presentation and the claims we handed to you.

 And voilà!
 You completed a full SSI exchange.
 You have the credentials, use and keep them wisely!

+?> Check the [package documentation](https://www.npmjs.com/package/@validatedid/did-auth) to get more detailed instructions in how to integrate it with your app